capactio/capact/cmd/gateway/README.md

 ## Overview

-Voltron GraphQL gateway is a component, which aggregates GraphQL APIs from the Voltron Engine and Open Capability Hub.
+Capact GraphQL gateway is a component, which aggregates GraphQL APIs from the Capact Engine and Open Capability Hub.

 ## Prerequisites

 - [Go](https://golang.org)
-- Running Kubernetes cluster with Voltron installed
+- Running Kubernetes cluster with Capact installed

 ## Usage

-As Gateway aggregates multiple GraphQL endpoints for Voltron components, an existing Voltron installation is needed.
-You can use `kubectl port-forward` to setup port forwarding to GraphQL endpoints on the OCH and Voltron Engine:
+As Gateway aggregates multiple GraphQL endpoints for Capact components, an existing Capact installation is needed.
+You can use `kubectl port-forward` to setup port forwarding to GraphQL endpoints on the OCH and Capact Engine:
 ```
-kubectl port-forward svc/voltron-engine-graphql 3000:80 -n voltron-system
+kubectl port-forward svc/capact-engine-graphql 3000:80 -n capact-system
-kubectl port-forward svc/voltron-och-public 3001:80 -n voltron-system
+kubectl port-forward svc/capact-och-public 3001:80 -n capact-system
-kubectl port-forward svc/voltron-och-local 3002:80 -n voltron-system
+kubectl port-forward svc/capact-och-local 3002:80 -n capact-system
 ```

 To run the Gateway, execute: